FrontierPsychiatrist/node-spotify/README.md

 A webpage for the project is here: http://www.node-spotify.com, put it is still being filled with content.

 Right now the only thing possible is to login and a list of the playlists for the user should be sent to the browser and be rendered.
+You can click on a playlist and the tracks should be loaded.

 Running
 -------
-First, you need a spotify premium account to use node-spotify.
+You need a spotify premium account to use node-spotify.
+Currently, no sound playback is possible.

 Compiling
 ---------